MattisLind/SPACEWAR/README.md

 ## Give it to me!

 If you don't want to go down the route of assembling and linking all the source moddules there is an easy solution.
-Just grap the dddp.dsk image and use the TU58FS tool (or some other TU58 emulator) to serve it to your PDP-11.
+Just grab the dddp.dsk image and use the TU58FS tool (or some other TU58 emulator) to serve it to your PDP-11.
 It contains a bootable DDDP image with a SPACEWAR image binary image.
 Just type R SPACWAR.LDA and it will run provided you have the AR11 card.

 ## Assembling